 PARENTS M. S. MERIAN AND J. A. GRAFF WITH THEIR DAUGHTERS

-Matthäus Merian the Elder, the famous draughtsman, etcher and publisher from Basel, died in Frankfurt in 1651 and left behind a large family: the six children from his first marriage who reached adulthood are depicted together with their parents in the densely populated painting that his eldest son, Matthäus Merian the Younger, painted around 1641.
+Matthäus Merian the Elder, the famous draughtsman, etcher and publisher from Basel, died in Frankfurt in 1651 and left behind a large family: the six children from his first marriage who reached adulthood are depicted together with their parents (portrait 1 + 2) in the densely populated painting that his eldest son, Matthäus Merian the Younger (portrait 3), painted around 1641.

 Caspar stayed in contact with Maria Sibylla throughout his life.
 In wills from the various phases in his life he also made bequests to his younger half-sister.
 He spent the last years of his life on the Waltha Estate in Frisia in the reformed, rural community of the Labadists, where Maria Sibylla also moved with her daughters and her old mother in 1686, the year of his death.
 It is not known whether she found her blind half-brother Caspar still alive there.